5 rules for perfect end table decor ideas in a living room + the best items to include to make it pretty as well as functional.

 3. Incorporate an item from nature.

-I like to include a potted plant or a vase with flowers to add color, texture, and “life” to what could otherwise be a flat looking vignette.
+I like to include a potted plant or a vase with flowers to add color, texture, and “life” to what could otherwise be a flat looking vignette on a side table.

 4. Use books to create height.